patrioticpsycho/RabbitTracker/replit.md

 - **Vite**: Fast development server and build tool
 - **TSX**: TypeScript execution for server development

-## Progressive Web App (PWA) Features

-### Installation
-- **Manifest**: Complete app manifest with name, icons, theme colors
-- **Service Worker**: Caching strategy for offline functionality
-- **Mobile Optimized**: App-like experience with proper viewport and touch handling
-- **Installable**: Can be installed on Android/iOS devices like a native app

-### Mobile Experience
-- **Touch Optimizations**: Proper touch targets, no text selection, no zoom
-- **App-like Interface**: No browser chrome when installed, fullscreen experience
-- **Native Feel**: Prevents bounce scrolling, optimized for mobile interaction
-- **Icon Support**: SVG-based app icon that scales across all device sizes

-### Installation Instructions
-1. Open the app in Chrome/Safari on mobile
-2. Look for "Add to Home Screen" prompt or menu option
-3. App will install like a native application
-4. Launch from home screen for full app experience

 ## Deployment Strategy

 ### Development